What's the difference between your (model A) and (model B) amp?

 I just bought new tubes.
 Can you explain how to bias my amp?

 There is a great deal of info available online.
-Some of it confusing, some very good, and some just plain dangerous.
-Here is a link to a great video tutorial by Mojo that will explain biasing a fixed bias amp.
+Some of it confusing, some very good, and some just plain dangerous for the inexperienced.
+Here is a link to a great video tutorial by Mojotone that will explain biasing a fixed bias amp.
+If you are uncertain about your abilities and safety procedures, please take your amp to a qualified amp technician.

 What is "burn in?"